openrndr/openrndr-template/README.md

 # OPENRNDR template project

+Attention: you are using a template for OPENRNDR 0.4, which is currently not been released yet.
+This template assumes that you have build and published `OPENRNDR-0.5.1-SNAPSHOT` and `ORX-0.5.1-SNAPSHOT` to your local maven repository.

 A feature rich template for creating OPENRNDR programs based on Gradle/Kts

 The template consists of a configuration for Gradle and an example OPENRNDR program.
 The Gradle configuration should serve as the